Akash1070/Data-Analytics-Virtual-Experience-Program-by-KPMG/README.md

 This programme covers all of the key skills of a data analytics consultant:

--Data Quality Assessment
+* Data Quality Assessment
--Data Insights
+* Data Insights
--Data Insights and Presentation
+* Data Insights and Presentation

 ### Methods used